owlbarn/tutorial/book/diffequation/README.md

 ## Owl-ODE

 Obviously, we cannot just relies on these manual solutions every time in practical use.
 It's time we use some tools.
-Based on the computation functionalities and ndarray data structures in Owl, we provide the package *[owl_ode](https://github.com/owlbarn/owl_ode)" to perform the tasks of solving initial value problems.
+Based on the computation functionalities and ndarray data structures in Owl, we provide the package "[owl_ode](https://github.com/owlbarn/owl_ode)" to perform the tasks of solving the initial value problems.

-Without further due, let's see it how `owl-ode` package can be used to solve ODE problem.
+Without further due, let's see it how the `owl-ode` package can be used to solve ODE problem.

 ### Example: Linear Oscillator System

 EXPLAIN: how the equation of Oscillator becomes this linear representation.

+This oscillation system appears frequently in Physics and several other fields: charge flow in electric circuit, sound wave, light wave, etc.
+These phenomena all follow the similar pattern of ODEs.
+One example is the mass on a spring.

 Let's see how to solve a time independent linear dynamic system that contains two states: